 Goldstein added that the industry could sell little plants people could grow to full maturity if they’re so concerned about profit.

 He was also giving out cannabis flower from a large bag to anyone who wanted it.
 People were especially happy to celebrate 4/20 at 4:20.
-Many enjoyed openly smoking as well as enjoying the festival-like atmosphere on a warm spring day.
-Along with activists, CBD and headshop vendors were selling their goods.
+Many enjoyed openly smoking and the festival-like atmosphere on a warm spring day.
+Along with activists, CBD, and headshop vendors were selling their goods.

 Down State Street at NJWeedman’s Joint across from Trenton City Hall, people were enjoying 4/20.
-With many people listening to live performances outside in the sun, it was a festive atmosphere.
-In addition, several enterprising vendors sold their wide variety of wares at tables placed outside.
+It was a festive atmosphere, with many people listening to live performances outside in the sun.
+In addition, several enterprising vendors sold various wares at tables outside.
 Vendors sold a range of flower, bakery, and candy edibles, concentrates, dabs, vape cartridges (or carts), and CBD.